 - National PTA launched Our Home-Our Legacy-Our Future, an unprecedented fundraising campaign.

-- Redeisgned website with a modern design, easier navigation, an improved search function, social media integration and formatted for mobile and table devices
+- Redesigned website with a modern design, easier navigation, an improved search function, social media integration and formatted for mobile and tablet devices

 - Published a digital edition of Our Children magazine

 - Revamped the family-school partnership program to offer continuous improvement to all schools, including pre- and post-implementation assessments.